Tips For Choosing The Best Water Sandals

 BEST FOR CREEK/COASTAL HIKES

 Lugs for traction, razor siping, quick-dry materials, and toe protection—these are the must-haves for adventuring in and around water.
 Rubber outsoles with lugs and razor siping keep you steady on slippery terrain, while quick-dry uppers help prevent blisters and discomfort due to hiking with wet feet.
-The sandals that check off all the boxes: Newport H2/Newport Hydro and EVOFIT ONE.
+The sandals that check off all the boxes: Newport H2 sandal and Astoria West.
 The Arroyo II sandal also brings together the best of the hiking and sandal worlds.

 BEST FOR THE BEACH

 Barefoot in the sand is definitely the way to go.
 But days at the beach often involve walking to boardwalks and lunch spots.
 Giving yourself a little extra cushioning will keep your feet peachy.
-KEEN's ultimate travel flip, Kona, and the Waimea sandals could be some options to consider, and the Rose sandal is happy to go dressier for dinner, too.
+KEEN's ultimate travel flip, Kona, the Yogui and Shanti slide could be some options to consider, and the Rose sandal is happy to go dressier for dinner, too.